alekss5/DuolLingo/README.md

 <img width="1390" alt="Screenshot 2024-05-09 at 23 08 03" src="https://github.com/alekss5/DuolLingo/assets/100772083/447004c8-6ca5-40e3-905e-c56809ed5475">

 This is my first big project with React-Native.
-I wanted to test out as many things as possible and don't wanted to about UI and UX, so I choose to create a Duolingo app.
+I wanted to test out as many things as possible but i don't wanted to think about the UI and UX, so I choose to create a Duolingo app.

 ### Built With
 <div >